raoul2000/yii2-workflow/guide/events.md

 $config = [
     // ....
     'components' => [
-    	// the default event sequence component is configured as ReducedEventSequence
+    	// the default event sequence component is configured as a ReducedEventSequence
-    	// and not anymore BasicEventSequence
+    	// and not a BasicEventSequence anymore
         'eventSequence' => [
           'class' => '\raoul2000\workflow\events\ReducedEventSequence',
         ]